neelotpalchaulia/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab02-1-data-model-and-model-driven-app.md

 ![A screenshot of the new table window with the relevant value in each field](02-1/media/image7.png)

-7. Select **All** in the solution navigation tree to display all solution components.
+7. Select **All** from the tree view, in the Object pane to display all solution objects and subcomponents.

 8. Click **+ New** and select **Table** one more time.

 9. Enter **Problem Report** for **Display name**.

 ![A screenshot of the new table window with the relevant value in each field](02-1/media/image8.png)